Taktloss/AGS_TranslationEditor/README.md

 * Read, edit, convert and create TRS and TRA Translation Files for AGS Games.

 ### Where do i get the script of a game ? ###
-* Since the last release its possible to use a built-in Script extractor that comes with the Editor.
+* Since release version 1.1 its possible to use a Script extractor that comes with the Editor Tools > Extract Script ;).

 ### TRS file format ###
 A TRS file should look like this example